When a sentence is written, it can either be written in active voice or passive voice.

 Step One: Identify the subject of the sentence - who is doing an action?
 The training is not doing an action, so it can't be the subject.
 The only person or thing doing an action here is the maintenance staff.
 They are attending training.
 So, the maintenance staff is the subject of the sentence.

-Step Two: Rewrite the sentence so the subject is before the action and object.
+Step Two: Rewrite the sentence so the subject is performing the action.
 This sentence could be rewritten to active voice as follows:

 The maintenance staff was required to attend extensive training on the new safety procedures.

 This rewrite makes it immediately clear to the reader who is doing what.
-The subject comes before the action.
+The subject is doing the action.

 Correct the following five sentences to practice changing passive to active voice.
 The answers are below: